LatentChem: From Textual CoT to Latent Thinking in Chemical Reasoning: Emergent Properties of Latent Chemical Reasoning

 \subsection{Emergent Compensatory Dynamics and Causal Necessity}

-\revision{Building on the discovery of CoT internalization, a critical question arises: \textit{is this behavior a rigid pattern or a flexible strategy?} To investigate this, we conduct budget stress testing on the molecule optimization and understanding tasks, monitoring the length of generated explicit CoT as the maximum allowed latent thinking steps decrease.}
+\revision{Building on the discovery of CoT internalization, a critical question arises: \textit{is this behavior a rigid pattern or a flexible strategy?} To investigate this, we conduct budget stress testing on the molecule optimization and understanding tasks, monitoring the length of generated explicit CoT as the maximum allowed latent thinking steps decrease. \camera{We also track task performance under the same budget sweep, so Figure~\ref{fig:analysis_budget} shows both the compensatory change in reasoning format and the corresponding performance response.}}

 \revision{ As illustrated in Figure~\ref{fig:analysis_budget}, we observe a remarkable hydraulic trade-off.
 When the latent budget is sufficient (\eg $T \ge 6$), the model maintains the ``internalized'' state with near-zero CoT length.
-However, as we progressively starve the model of latent thinking steps ($T < 6$), it spontaneously reactivates explicit CoT without any external instruction.
-This dynamic behavior suggests that the model treats implicit and explicit reasoning as communicating vessels, revealing that LatentChem has autonomously learned a robust mechanism for arbitrating between implicit and explicit reasoning pathways based on its computational capacity. }
+However, as we progressively starve the model of latent thinking steps ($T < 6$), it reactivates explicit CoT without any external instruction.
+This dynamic behavior suggests that the model treats implicit and explicit reasoning as communicating vessels, revealing that LatentChem has learned a robust mechanism for arbitrating between implicit and explicit reasoning pathways based on its computational capacity. }

 \revision{